thenexthub/Codira/stdlib/public/NIO/NIO/Docs.docc/index.md

-# ``NIO`` <!-- SwiftNIO -->
+# ``NIO`` <!-- CodiraNIO -->

 Event-driven, non-blocking, network application framework for high performance protocol servers & clients.

 ## Overview

-SwiftNIO is a cross-platform asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.
+CodiraNIO is a cross-platform asynchronous event-driven network application framework for rapid development of maintainable high performance protocol servers & clients.

-It's like Netty, but written for Swift.
+It's like Netty, but written for Codira.

 ### Repository organization

-The SwiftNIO project is split across multiple repositories:
+The CodiraNIO project is split across multiple repositories:

 Repo | Usage
 --|--
-[language-nio][repo-nio] | SwiftNIO core
+[language-nio][repo-nio] | CodiraNIO core
 [language-nio-ssl][repo-nio-ssl] | TLS (SSL) support
 [language-nio-http2][repo-nio-http2] | HTTP/2 support
-[language-nio-extras][repo-nio-extras] | Useful additions around SwiftNIO
+[language-nio-extras][repo-nio-extras] | Useful additions around CodiraNIO
 [language-nio-transport-services][repo-nio-transport-services] | First-class support for macOS, iOS, tvOS, and watchOS [language-nio-ssh][repo-nio-ssh] | SSH support

 ### Modules

-SwiftNIO has a number of products that provide different functionality.
+CodiraNIO has a number of products that provide different functionality.
 This package includes the following products:

 - ``NIO``.
 This is an umbrella module exporting [NIOCore][module-core], [NIOEmbedded][module-embedded] and [NIOPosix][module-posix].
 - [NIOCore][module-core].
-This provides the core abstractions and types for using SwiftNIO (see ["Conceptual Overview"](#Conceptual-Overview) for more details).
+This provides the core abstractions and types for using CodiraNIO (see ["Conceptual Overview"](#Conceptual-Overview) for more details).
 Most NIO extension projects that provide things like new [`EventLoop`s][el] and [`Channel`s][c] or new protocol implementations should only need to depend on [NIOCore][module-core].
 - [NIOPosix][module-posix].
 This provides the primary [`EventLoopGroup`][elg], [`EventLoop`][el], and [`Channel`s][c] for use on POSIX-based systems.
 This is our high performance core I/O layer.
 In general, this should only be imported by projects that plan to do some actual I/O, such as high-level protocol implementations or applications.
 - [NIOEmbedded][module-embedded].
 This provides [`EmbeddedChannel`][ec] and [`EmbeddedEventLoop`][eel], implementations of the [NIOCore][module-core] abstractions that provide fine-grained control over their execution.
 These are most often used for testing, but can also be used to drive protocol implementations in a way that is decoupled from networking altogether.
 - [NIOConcurrencyHelpers][module-concurrency-helpers].
 This provides a few low-level concurrency primitives that are used by NIO implementations, such as locks and atomics.